 Certain items have been reclassified for presentation purposes to conform to the accounting policies of the consolidated entity.
+Additionally, certain prior period amounts have been reclassified to conform to the 2023 presentation.
 These reclassifications had no impact on income from operations, net income and comprehensive income, or the balance sheets or statements of cash flows.